All I Really Need to Know I Learned from the Dragon

 The reason that there’s no one-size-fits-all solution to diabetes problems is that we value different things.
 So how do we decide what’s the right answer for us?
 We start by clarifying for ourselves what matters most to us.

 Dark times often show us what matters most.
-Diabetes pushed me and my husband to examine our values as parents and as a family, and to ask ourselves: what do we really want most for our children?
-A big house?
+Diabetes pushed me and my husband to examine our values as parents and as a family, and to ask ourselves: with all the things that we want for our children, what do we want most for them?
+A nice house?
 Time with friends?
 An active faith-life?
 A chance to give back?
 As few blood sugar swings as possible?
 Reduced risk of complications?
 Stability?
 Freedom?

 The answers will differ between families, there's no universal right or wrong answers in terms of how you “do” diabetes.